-Applicants for short-plat subdivisions and, residential building permits requiring mitigation may use the publicly-operated Kittitas County Water Bank if certain qualifications are met.
-To be

-Formatted: Font: (Default) Segoe UI, 10.5 pt, Font color: Dark Gray Formatted: List Paragraph, Indent: Left: 1.31" eligible to mitigate through the Kittitas County Water Bank, an applicant must meet the following requirements:

-- ii.\\Be located within an area in which the Kittitas County Water Bank can provide adequate water mitigation, and - ii-jj.
-Require a quantity of water consistent with available mitigation packages available, and - kk.
-Submit an application for a residential building permit-within two (2) years of issuance of the mitigation certificate.
-Commercial uses are not eligible; or. - jj-ll.
+- a.
+Applicants for short-plat subdivisions and residential building permits requiring mitigation may use the publicly-operated Kittitas County Water Bank if certain qualifications are met.
+To be eligible to mitigate through the Kittitas County Water Bank, an applicant must meet the following requirements: - i.
+Be located within an area in which the Kittitas County Water Bank can provide adequate water mitigation, and - ii.
+Require a quantity of water consistent with available mitigation packages, and - iii.
+Submit an application for a residential building permit within two (2) years of issuance of the mitigation certificate.
+Commercial uses are not eligible; or - iv.
 Submit a short plat application.
-Commercial uses are not elible.

-Applicants must submit a mitigation application, all applicable documentation, and all applicable fees to Kittitas County Public Works prior to submitting an Adequate Water Supply Determination application.
+Commercial uses are not eligible. - b.
+Applicants must submit a mitigation application, all applicable documentation, and all applicable fees to Kittitas County Public Works Public Services prior to submitting an Adequate Water Supply Determination application.
 Applicants will also be required to legally record the mitigation certificate and any applicable agreements on the title record associated with the property parcel.
-(Ord.
-2018-009, 2018; Ord.
-2017-007, 2017; Ord.
-2015-007, 2015)